Back

 ARIA — the Advanced Research and Invention Agency — was launched early last year with an initial £800m budget to empower scientists to pursue “moonshots” in under-explored areas of research.
 Its premise is simple: many of society’s most important advances came from those with the foresight to pursue new capabilities that were generally seen as unattainable.
 So the agency will back high-risk/high-reward projects while giving teams a remarkable degree of autonomy.
 “Many will fail to meet their target,” its website states, “but their efforts will inspire the next generation.
 Those that do succeed will generate massive social and economic returns.”

-In short, they’re keen to raise festival participants’ game.
+In short, they were keen to raise festival participants’ game.

 “We identify areas of opportunity, and then within those, we try to shape very targeted funding programmes to get to a certain objective, to prove that something might be possible,” according to ARIA’s CEO, Ilan Gur.
 “In many cases, the reason these things haven’t been explored enough is that you need perspectives from cutting-edge academic scientists matched with real engineers and innovators that might be in industry or startups.”